 ADAPTIVE CRUISE CONTROL

-The sensor has a range of 120 metres.
+The radar-camera has a range of around 120 metres.

-Note: The driver should take into account the maximum speed limit in the country where they are driving.
+- the driver should take account of the maximum legally permissible speed in the country where the vehicle is travelling;

 On equipped vehicles, some information is given on the head-up display.

 This function is an additional driving aid.
-This function does not take the place of the driver.
+The function does not take the place of the driver.